 Common law marriage in the US has existed since 1877.
 Currently, it may seem a bit outdated, but it’s fully recognized in ten states, the District of Columbia, and another five states with certain restrictions.

-Common law marriage isn’t based on legal statutes, but rather public policy and case law.
+Common law marriage isn’t based on legal statutes but rather on public policy and case law.
 Couples don’t need to purchase a marriage license or hold a ceremony.

-Common law defines that, if a couple lives together for a specific amount of time (varied by state) and holds itself out to its community as married, it can be considered so.
-The couple doesn’t have to go through legal channels to get a marriage license or an official ceremony.
+Common law defines that if a couple lives together for a specific amount of time (varied by state) and holds itself out to its community as married, it can be considered so.
+In other words, you and your spouse do not have to go through legal channels to get a marriage license to be considered a married couple for the purposes of inheritance and other potential legal issues.

 Most states have several essential requirements for recognizing a common law marriage: